-The effective interest method is a method of calculating the amortized cost of a finacial asset or a financial liability and of allocating the interest income or interest expense over the relevant period.
+The effective interest method is a method of calculating the amortized cost of a financial asset or a financial liability and of allocating the interest income or interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument or, when appropriate, a shorter period to the net carrying amount of the financial asset or financial liability.
 When calculating the effective interest rate, the Bank estimates cash flows considering all contractual terms of the financial instrument but does not consider future credit losses.
+The calculation includes all fees paid or received between parties to the contract that are an integral part of the effective interest rate, transaction costs and all other premiums or discounts.

-- b) Due but unpaid interest income is accrued on overdue advances for period upto 90 days in compliance with the Banking regulations issued by DAB.
-After 90 days, overdue advances are classified as nonperforming and further accrual of unpaid interest income ceases. - c) Gains and losses on disposal of property and equipment are recognized in the period in which disposal is made. - d) Fees and commission income and expenses are recognized in the period in which disposal is made. - e) Fee and commission income that are integral part to the effective interest rate on financial assets and liability are included in the measurement of effective interest rate.
+- b) Due but unpaid interest income is accrued on overdue advances for period up to 120 days in compliance with the Banking regulations issued by DAB.
+After 120 days, overdue advances are classified as non-performing and further accrual of unpaid interest income ceases. - c) Gains and losses on disposal of property and equipment are recognized in the period in which disposal is made - d) Fees and commission income and expenses are recognized in the period in which disposal is made. - e) Fee and commission income that are integral part to the effective interest rate on financial assets and liability are included in the measurement of effective interest rate.
 Other fee and commission expenses related mainly to the transactions are services fee, which are expensed as the services are received.